 Ross Faris returned as ride chairman in 1983 and led the ride

-and fact sheet was researched.
-During that time, the
+sheet was researched.
+During that time, the ride

 As the ride moved into the nineties, added emphasis was placed on safety.
 Participants were required to see a short safety presentation at registration.
 When Ross retired in 1995, he left an experienced group of directors and volunteers to continue the fine traditions of the Hilly Hundred.